Golden-Lizard/Mod-Installer/README.md

-# Mod-Installer
+# Universal Installer
-An installer written in c++ using the win32api framework
+An installer written in c++ using the win32api framework using Zlib framework